 Time for a victory dance.
 You did it!
 You started a side business.
 You’re over the hump, now it’s just the daily work of maintaining and growing your fledgling company.

 Inspired?
 Learn a lot?
 Do it again!
 With enough determination and work-ethic (not to mention great time management) there’s no limit to the number of side businesses you can start and maintain.
 The eventual goal here is to turn your passions into your main source of income.
 It’s absolutely possible, and the journey of starting a side business is incredibly rewarding.

 With the rise of the internet, starting a side business is more possible than ever.
 What’s holding you back?
 Explore the different resources and support systems in your life.
 This can be knowledge and skills-based- i.e., what unique aspects of your personality and interests can you bring to an entrepreneurial venture?
-It can be knowledge centers like FounderU and other blogs.
+Check out knowledge centers like ours.
 Figure out what tools you have available for producing and packaging a product.